kucukaslan/website/content/demystifying_tcp_http.md

 It might not be so surprising (or exciting?) for you, but as I was reading from the connection,
-I realized that I could as well be reading an ordinary HTTP request.
+I realized that I could just as easily be reading an ordinary HTTP request.

 ## Listening to HTTP Requests
-So, I decided to give it a try and see how the usual HTTP request looks like in the raw TCP socket.
+So, I decided to give it a try and see how a usual HTTP request looks like in the raw TCP socket.
 I prototyped a simple RPL (Read Print Loop) program that merely reads the data from the TCP socket and prints it to the console.
 See [github.com/kucukaslan/go-network/tree/main/rpl](https://github.com/kucukaslan/go-network/tree/main/rpl).

-I runned the program and started sending HTTP requests:
+I ran the program and started sending HTTP requests:
 ```sh
 curl http://localhost:8080/my/complex/path?with=query&params=1
 ```